NHSDigital/dtos-devops-templates/infrastructure/modules/managed-identity-roles/README.md

 ## Overview

-This Terraform module provisions a **User Assigned Managed Identity (UAMI)** for a specified environment and applies **minimal RBAC role assignments** to Azure resources like SQL Servers, Key Vaults, and Storage Accounts.
-This follows Secure-by-Design principles and enables reuse across other Terraform services like Azure Function Apps.
+This Terraform module provisions a single **User Assigned Managed Identity (UAMI)** for a specified environment and applies **minimal RBAC role assignments** to it that permits access to resources like SQL Servers, Key Vaults, and Storage Accounts following a least-privilege.

 ## Features

 * Creates one UAMI per environment
 * Applies RBAC roles using least privilege, for example `Key Vault Secrets User`
 * Outputs identity metadata and role assignment summary
-* Designed to integrate with Azure Function Apps

 ## Benefits